-During this process of searching for my life’s purpose, my love for writing got me a job in a local media house in Gangtok.
-I met many people there and learnt about several issues prevalent in our society, especially those that women are faced with.
+“During this process of searching for my life’s purpose, my love for writing got me a job in a local media house in Gangtok.
+I met many people there and learned about several issues prevalent in our society, especially those that women are faced with.
 It was then that I knew that I wanted to channel my love for art and crafts to help society.
-So I started to involve myself in fibre arts like knitting, crochet and needlework.
-Finally in 2015, after working in the media house for four years, I decided to combine my passion and purpose by starting Fidgety Fingers.
+So I started to involve myself in fiber arts like knitting, crocheting, and needlework.
+Finally in 2015, after working in the media house for four years, I decided to combine my passion and purpose by starting ‘Fidgety Fingers’.”

-Cute little bee shaped lollipop crochets by Fidgety Fingers.
+Cute little bee-shaped lollipop crochets by Fidgety Fingers.

-Tell us more about your social venture “Fidgety Fingers”.
+R&:Tell us more about your social venture ‘Fidgety Fingers’

 A peek into the Fidgety Fingers workshop.

-Colourful crochet dolls by Fidgety Fingers.
+Colorful crochet dolls by ‘Fidgety Fingers.’

-How have your roots and upbringing influenced your work?
+R&L: Can you tell us how your roots and upbringing influenced your work?

-At Fidgety Fingers, we use the traditional techniques of fibre crafts in our products.
-We also knit, crochet and embroider traditional patterns and motifs by hand, all of which were originally created by weaving.
+“At Fidgety Fingers, we use the traditional techniques of fiber crafts in our products.
+We also knit, crochet, and embroider traditional patterns and motifs by hand, all of which were originally created by weaving.”

 Crochet doll in traditional Sikkimese attire by Fidgety Fingers.

-Growing up, I was unsure about my future.
+Devika: Growing up, I was unsure about my future.
 The only thing I was sure of was that I would never settle for a government job.
 Working in the government sector was never my choice.

-I have always wanted to be an artist and I used to call myself an artist more than an entrepreneur – for me, it was not pre-planned.
-But the moment I discovered my passion and purpose in life, I realised that this was the path for me.
+“I have always wanted to be an artist and I used to call myself an artist more than an entrepreneur – for me, it was not pre-planned.
+But the moment I discovered my passion and purpose in life, I realised that this was the path for me.”

-The ever-smiling Devika poses for a photo whilst knitting a Sikkimese doll.
+Devika knitting a Sikkimese doll.

 Ever since I started my project, I’ve tried to pick something to learn from the many people I meet.
 Especially the women I work with – they have taught me a lot about life skills.
 Despite facing issues in every aspect of their lives, they are positive and work so hard with smiles across their faces.
 These women are my everyday heroes.

-Indian music legend, AR Rahman vists the Fidgety Fingers stall at a local street market.
+Indian music legend, AR Rahman visits the ‘Fidgety Fingers’ stall at a local street market.

-What are some of the products that you sell?
+R&L: What are some of the products that you sell?

-Hand crocheted booties for toddlers by Fidgety Fingers.
+Hand-crocheted booties for toddlers by Fidgety Fingers.